wbtist/Pig-Game/prompts-history.md

 • make the new css file live

 • Create a .md file with all mz prompts in a bulletpoint format

+• Edit the README.md file.
+Explain in it that from as todaz the changes are made entirely with Claude Code

+• Add the Pig-game_pigs-Alpha-small.png under the PIG GAME text

+• update prompts-hystory.md

+• Create a .md file with all mz prompts in a bulletpoint format